 Most universities have a sense for their top scientific suppliers.
 These suppliers are usually dominated by a few distributors and a handful of life science companies.
 From there, the tail spend is long and can be overwhelming.
 Taking the time to categorize your scientific spend is the most important step in developing a strategic plan and vision for contracting.

 At E&I, we have the ability to analyze our members’ spend to help create a road map for our contracting strategies.
-We’ve developed four sub-categories within our Research & Academic Healthcare Category to classify spend:
+We’ve developed four sub-categories within our Research & Scientific category to classify spend:

 We then develop multiple commodities within each sub-category to develop a contracting plan.
 This first step of understanding and defining your spend will help quickly identify where to begin.